 Wycombe Air Park Joint Consultative Committee

 The JCC works to minimise the impact of the Air Park's operations on the local environment.
 The JCC has representatives from these organisations:

 - Elected members of WDC representing local interest

 - Booker Aviation representing fixed wing operations

 - Sands Residents Association

 - Booker Common and Woods Protection Society representing the area to the eastern side of the Air Park

-The JCC meets at least three times a year at Wycombe Air Park.
-Members of the public are invited to attend a consultative part of the meeting after the administrative part has been concluded and can ask questions about the operation of the Air Park.
-For dates of future meetings, and the minutes of JCC meetings, please use the link below to the Wycombe Air Park website.
+The JCC usually meets at least three times a year at Wycombe Air Park.
+Members of the public are invited to attend a consultative part of the meeting before the administrative part and can ask questions about the operation of the Air Park.
+For dates of future meetings, and the minutes of JCC meetings, please see the Wycombe Air Park website (external website).

 Noise abatement zones

 The JCC created noise abatement zones (NAZs) intended to reduce noise impact by preventing aircraft from flying over populated areas when climbing after take-off as this involves louder noise levels.
 The zones were established by combining the restrictions of internationally agreed procedures with the best interests of local residents in the more populated areas around the airfield.